From Start to Finish: the Marshall Application

 Image

 Reach out to potential recommenders.
 The Marshall application requires three letters - at least two from faculty who have taught you in courses and can speak about your potential for success in graduate school, and one from someone (faculty, staff, work or internship supervisor, etc.) who can address your leadership and ambassadorial potential, if not also your academic excellence.
 For the two academic recommendations, seek those who have seen your most sophisticated academic work (upper level courses; thesis advisor, for example).
 Your first - "preferred recommender" should be the faculty member who knows your academic work best.
-Two of letters must be from faculty in the U.S. Make sure all are prepared to write a thorough and detailed letter (up to 1,000 words).
+Two of letters must be from people in the U.S. Make sure all are prepared to write a thorough and detailed letter (up to 1,000 words).
+Consult with us on whom to select as recommenders.

 Before you reach out, read this advice for candidates on requesting recommendations.
 Ask your recommenders to read our Marshall Overview page, which introduces them to the Marshall and also outlines the content and format requirements for the letter (at the bottom of the page).
 You can also copy and paste the Info for Recommenders section at the bottom of that page and send it in an email to them.
 Ask them now, but assure them that before they write the letter (likely in early August) you will send them drafts of your essays.)